FurqanAthar/P04-Dairy-Farm-Management-System/Development/Sprint-1/README.md

 # Project Plan on Github

 The project plan on github has been updated.\
-Work on Sprint 2 is underway.\
+Work on Sprint 2 is underway.

 # LIST OF REQUIREMENTS COMPLETED SO FAR

 ## `Prototype`
+1. Sign Up form
+2. Customer Login
+3. Filter Daily Milk Production
+4. Display Milk Production Trends
+5. Add new Animal
+6. Register Account for Dairy Farm

 ## `Sprint 1`
+1. Customer
+  - Add
+  - Drop
+  - Edit
+2. Workers/Employee
+  - Add
+  - Drop
+  - Edit

 # WHERE TO ACCESS THE SYSTEM